smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 ---------------------------------------------------------
-**Other Methods For Returning NULLS**
+**Other Methods For Returning NULL Markers**

 There are a few methods for returning NULL markers in a join, as shown below.

-1. The first method uses the `ISNULL` function and sets the NULLS to an empty string.
+1. The first method uses the `ISNULL` function and sets the NULL markers to an empty string.
 2. The second method uses the `ON EXISTS` clause.  `ON EXISTS` is only available in SQL Server and PostgreSQL.
 3. New to SQL Server 2022, the third method uses the `IS [NOT] DISTINCT FROM` clause.